by Richard Wesselt, Founder and Principal, Wesselt Capital Group

 In my last blog I discussed the advantages of whole life insurance, and why I think choosing this type of policy is an important part of building a sound financial plan.

-Unfortunately, many people who do invest in life insurance end up with a plan that leaves them underinsured.
+Unfortunately, many people who do invest in life insurance end up with a financial plan that leaves them underinsured.
 How much life insurance do you need?
 One of the best ways to know is by calculating your “human life value.”

 What is human life value?

 Human life value refers to your total income potential over your lifetime.
 Calculating it involves estimating your expected earnings, as well as the value of the income to your family.
-Another important consideration is the potential growth of the your earnings.
+Another important consideration is the potential growth of your earnings.

 Age comes into play here, because we need to estimate how long the beneficiary of the policy will need the death benefit.
 For a person in their 30s, human life value is calculated as roughly 30 times their annual income.
 It decreases as a person ages, so in your 40s it is 20 times your earnings, in your 50s, it’s 15 times your earnings, and in your 60s it’s 10 times earnings.
 For a person in their 70s it would be five times earnings.